Loved by God, we grow, care, give, and share in Jesus’ name.

 We welcome new visitors and old friends.

-We welcome people of every sexual orientation and gender identity, age and size, color and culture, socio-economic circumstance, marital status, ability and challenge.
+We welcome people of every sexual orientation, gender identity or expression, age and size, color and culture, socio-economic circumstance, marital status, ability and challenge.

 We welcome Christians from every tradition, people new to the faith or people of no faith, believers and questioners, and questioning believers.